 Place the needle on the dial you created in Step 2 and remove the outline.
 Fill the needle with black color and place a circle on top of it to hide the bottom edge of the needle.

 To complete your gauge chart, add relevant text to mark the qualitative parameters.
 This will help your audience understand the data being presented.

 Remember to manually rotate the needle to indicate different performance levels.

 By following these steps, you can create a professional and visually appealing gauge chart that effectively communicates your data.

 Data Driven PowerPoint Gauge Chart:

-If you want a more elegant solution, we recommend you take a look at the chart options available from our Visual PowerPoint Graphs Pack.
-Here is a speedometer dial taken from the pack:
+For a more sophisticated and polished solution, we highly recommend exploring the chart options available in our Visual PowerPoint Graphs Pack.
+One example is the speedometer dial template, which is readily available for use.

 Here is another example from the same pack:

 In addition to the speedometer dial, our Visual PowerPoint Graphs Pack offers a variety of other interesting variations of PowerPoint Gauge Charts like this...

 Take a look and discover the perfect chart for your needs.